Mahanth S. Joishy is Editor of usindiamonitor

 While technically this has nothing to do with US-India relations, all movie buffs including myself will relate to the challenge posed by this loaded question, “What’s the best movie you have EVER seen?”
 For many years I have had internal debates with myself and external ones with other movie buffs, and ever since college pored over and watched the movies on the American Film Institute (AFI) lists of the best Hollywood movies ever made.
 And hereby I give you my resounding answer: Hud.
 No, it’s not about the federal government agency– although the federal government prominently figures in the movie.

 The question is admittedly quite loaded for several reasons.
 Isn’t comparing movies from different countries or different eras of history, like comparing apples to oranges?
 The technology and possibility of cinematography has changed dramatically over time.
 Then there is the question about genres.
 Some of the movies considered great by critics and the general public alike, such as Blade Runner, rely heavily on special effects rather than storyline or acting- but effects done well for their time deserve accolades too right?
 And then there is the intense white male bias in many compilation lists.
-The Godfather is no doubt a good movie but relies too heavily on Hollywood’s excessive fascination with the history of the Italian Mafia-and the darker, more sinister penchant of Americans to associate Italian-Americans far too much with the mob even to this day.
+The Godfather is no doubt a great movie but relies too heavily on Hollywood’s excessive fascination with the history of the Italian Mafia-and the darker, more sinister penchant of Americans to associate Italian-Americans far too much with the mob even to this day.
 Film and TV are no doubt largely to blame for this nonsense.

 For a time, my favorite movie was a more recent one, the 1994 film The Shawshank Redemption, which I saw in 1995.
 This epic dramatic tale of a man wrongfully imprisoned, and what happened along the way and at the end is probably the most inspiring movie I have ever seen.
-Then again, the Italian film Life is Beautiful from 1997 literally made me laugh out loud and also cry right in the theater.
-These two formed a close call at least for me for a few years, followed immediately by 1999’s Fight Club– a special and gripping film phenomenon the likes of which we will probably never see again.
-Each one deserves to be in the conversation.
-But there is a different joy one gets from watching pure, end-to-end action that is well done and uses fantastic special effects.
+Then again, the genius Italian film Life is Beautiful from 1997 literally made me laugh out loud and also cry right in the theater.
+These two formed a close call at least for me for a few years, followed immediately by 1999’s cerebral Fight Club– a special and gripping film phenomenon the likes of which we might never see again.
+Each one richly deserves to be in the conversation.
+But there is a different joy one gets from watching pure, end-to-end action that is well done and uses celestial special effects.
 At the pantheon of those types I would put The Matrix, Jurassic Park and The Terminator.
-And in my opinion, the best 3D effects movie of all time, by far, was Avatar, which finally brings a 21st century candidate.
+And in my opinion, the best 3D effects movie of all time, by far, was the first Avatar, which finally brings a 21st century candidate.
 Followed closely by the Batman movie, of all things, The Dark Knight.
 Though many serious critics would scoff at all of these effects-laden action movies for even being compared.
 At minimum, I would argue The Dark Knight is easily the best comic book hero movie ever made- which is saying a lot as Hollywood has transitioned nearly full-time into this genre.
 And probably my favorite movie of all time from its 2008 release, until very recently.

 On and on this goes.
 Probably for the majority of the last 2 decades I couldn’t pin the definitive best movie award on anything I’d seen.
 And that all changed in just one unexpected fell swoop during a pandemic in the summer of 2021, when I saw the 1963 movie Hud, featuring Paul Newman.